iwanders/analysis-ithc-iptsd/README.md

-# Analysis on Intel's Touch Host Controller in the Microsoft Surface Pro 9.
+# Analysis on Intel's Touch Host Controller

+This host controller is used in the Microsoft Surface Pro 9.

-Some notes and discoveries from analysis, goal here is to
-- Address the button glitching, which causes problems with the Slim Pen 2, also reported [here](https://github.com/quo/iptsd/issues/5), [here](https://github.com/linux-surface/iptsd/issues/102).
+Some notes and discoveries from analysis, goal is mainly to address the button glitching, which causes problems with the Slim Pen 2, also reported [here](https://github.com/quo/iptsd/issues/5), [here](https://github.com/linux-surface/iptsd/issues/102) and [here](https://github.com/linux-surface/iptsd/issues/99).

-- Help a bit towards reverse enginereing the [pen data format](https://github.com/linux-surface/intel-precise-touch/issues/14).
+Help a bit towards reverse engineering the [pen data format](https://github.com/linux-surface/intel-precise-touch/issues/14), and [ipts for surface gen 7](https://github.com/linux-surface/intel-precise-touch/issues/4).
+Lots of amazing work has been done by the community, none of this here would've been possible without that foundation.

-- Learn something new, see how things work, etc etc.
+License is GPL, just like [iptsd](https://github.com/linux-surface/iptsd).

+Further things to be aware of when reading this document:
+- Nothing in this document is to be assumed as accurate or correct, it's all speculative.
+- I named the images `spectrogram`, while technically incorrect they do look a lot like spectrograms, y axis is time (increasing towards the bottom).
+- Rows are zero indexed.
+- This is a repo I made for myself, information deemed accurate should probably be migrated to the iptsd wiki.
+Not as PRs into this repo.

-## Structure
+## Structure of this repo

+It's a bit of a mess, since this grew organically as I needed new functionality.
+The important parts are:

 - Information on recording on windows can be found [recording_windows.md](recording_windows.md).
 - Some patterns for [ImHex](https://github.com/WerWolv/ImHex) can be found at [imhex.md](imhex.md).